Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: Quantization Analysis

+We first demonstrate that as in IF-TEM the energy $E$ or the frequency of the BL signal grows, the dynamic range $\Delta t_{{max}}-\Delta t_{{min}}=\frac{\kappa\delta}{b-c}-\frac{\kappa\delta}{b+c}$ of each time sample decreases.
+In particular, we show that, in contrast to the classical method, for a specific selection of IF-TEM parameters and fixing the ratio between $b$ and $c$, increasing the frequency or energy of the signal increases the quantizer’s resolution \cite{naaman2021time}.

-For both FRI and BL signals, the sampled signal is quantized by an identical uniform scalar quantizer with resolution of $\log_2 K$ bits, i.e., each quantizer can produce $K$ distinct output values.
-To compare both the IF-TEM and classical methods, first, we discuss quantization in the classic framework.
-For FRI signals, given that the SoS filter is bounded, the filter $y(t)$ is also bounded \cite{namman2021fri,papoulis1967limits}:
+In either the traditional or IF-TEM sampling system, the sampled signal is quantized by an identical uniform scalar quantizer with a resolution of $\log_2 K$ bits, meaning that each quantizer can produce $K$ distinct output values \cite{gray1998quantization}.
+We begin by discussing quantization of a BL signal within the classical framework.
+Let $x(t)$ be a BL signal with finite energy $E$ \cite{papoulis1967limits},